bartekszerlag/movies-rating-service/README.md

 # movies-rating-service

-This is simple service responsible for fetching movies rating
+This is simple service responsible for fetching movie's data for [Movies Rating Application](https://moviesratingapp.netlify.app/).

 ## How to run (Java 11)

-To start this service you need to go to the project directory and run:
+To start this service locally you need to go to the project directory and run:

 ### `./mvnw spring-boot:run`